geerlingguy/beast-challenge/README.md

 TODO: Build the app

+### 52Pi EP-0099 Relay Considerations

+The 52Pi EP-0099 Relay is a 4-channel I2C-controlled relay HAT that works with Le Potato.
+We bought it for two reasons:

+  1. It is easy to install (as a HAT)
+  2. It was available on short notice

+The relays used are `HK4100F-DC5V-SHG`, and according to the datasheet,

 ## Automation for Controlling the Potatoes

 The `automation` directory contains Ansible configuration for managing both the main server (`farmer`) and the fleet of 100 room nodes (`potatoes`, sometimes referred to as `spuds`).
 We have to use something like Ansible because managing 100 nodes by hand would be insane.